mxe/mxe/plugins/examples/host-toolchain/README.md

 make cmake-host MXE_PLUGIN_DIRS=plugins/examples/host-toolchain/
 ```

-CMake defaults to Visual Studio generators and additional configuration is
+CMake is made to default to Unix Makefiles generator and additional configuration is
 required for [MinGW or MSYS Makefiles][cmake-generators].
 MinGW uses `cmd.exe`
 and requires `mingw32-make`, MSYS uses `make` and requires `/bin/sh`.
 The
 latter is recommended for further investigation since it's closest to the